KenKundert/nestedtext/doc/techniques.rst

 There are two challenges to overcome when processing include files.
 First is merging the data from the various include files in the face of conflicts.
-The data in this case is a collection of tables, each of which contains rows and column.
+The data in this case is a collection of tables, each of which contains one or more rows, and each row contains one or more columns.
 Tables should be merged, but rows are atomic, so a row replaces an earlier row rather than inserting new columns in it.
 This is handled by *merge_to_depth()*.

 The second challenge is error reporting.
 Error reports must point to the file that contains the error.
 This is handled by *find_keymap()*, which searches